Trending

 Data from these studies "will help us figure out both what to build and how to build things well," she said.
 "It's all about giving game developers what they need to feel empowered and supported by Xbox."

-Hendersen admitted that Xbox courting developer feedback has been a long time coming.
+Hendersen said that Xbox courting developer feedback has been a long time coming.
 She attributed the oversight to a "less formal" backend for getting feedback.

 Prioritizing player reactions over developer notes is a "common industry oversight," and in her eyes, also explains why studios "often take a while to dedicate these sorts of resources to game-tools."

-However, this program comes weeks after multiple third-party teams levied criticism against Xbox's porting process.
-Some blame was attributed to the Xbox Series S, while other studios criticized the developer's larger support system.
+The program has been expanded weeks after multiple third-party teams levied criticism against Xbox's porting process.
+Some blame was attributed to the Xbox Series S, while other studios criticized the company's support system.

-This program is open for all developers (as opposed to just the technical staff), said Hendersen.
-All facets of game development are "vital to the process," and that includes studios who have never released a game on the Xbox platform.
+Hendersen explained the program is open for all developers (as opposed to just the technical staff).
+She said all facets of game development are "vital to the process," and that includes studios who have never released a game on the Xbox platform.

-"We want to hear from everyone who works on games or helps support game studios because if we can make your life easier, it makes gaming better," she said.
+"We want to hear from everyone who works on games or helps support game studios because if we can make your life easier, it makes gaming better," she continued.

-The full Xbox Research blog can be read here, can US-based developers can apply to join the program here.
+The full Xbox Research blog can be read here.
+US-based developers can apply to join the program here.

 Read more about: